I hated high school.

 I made sure I was passing every single class I took because lets face it, if I didn’t pass, I wasn’t leaving and if I didn’t leave I would be forced to spend the rest of my days stuck in this hell hole, no way.

-I take one step into the white floored halls of Fallen Lake High and sigh.
-I had taken one week off on the doctors orders to rest and then an extra couple of days which could have gone on for much longer until my mother had decided I needed to ‘get off my butt and start getting productive’, her words.
+I had been prepared to put off school for the next couple of weeks but today my mother decided I needed to ‘get off my butt and start getting productive’.
+Her words.
 So this morning she pulled back my curtains, had me get ready, and drove me to school.

 I walk to my locker and open it, it was exactly how I’d left it, I don’t know why I expected anything else.
 I carefully put my book bag in along with my lunch and take out books that I needed for first period.
 I had AP English first and after taking out my textbook I make my way to class.